 Marijuana is illegal at the federal level, meaning that banks and credit card companies could feasibly be charged with money laundering if they were to do business with marijuana growers or dispensaries.
 This means recreational dispensaries have to operate as largely cash-only businesses (ironically increasing the chances for money laundering).

 Cash-only businesses are also natural targets of theft.
 And as a $1 billion a year business in Colorado, banking restrictions have made many store owners and budtenders feel less safe.

 Governor Hickenlooper has pushed for Congress to pass legislation that would prevent financial institutions or state-chartered banks from being penalized for working with the marijuana industry.
-And, with the number of recreational marijuana states doubling in the past year, it is looking more and more likely that federal laws will have to change to keep up with state-level changes.
+And with the number of recreational marijuana states rapidly increasing, it is looking more and more likely that federal laws will have to change to keep up with state-level changes.

 Boulder’s First Recreational Marijuana Dispensary

-Karing Kind is Boulder’s first recreational marijuana dispensary.
-We have been a part of the growing marijuana industry in Colorado from the beginning, and we look forward to continuing to grow and serve Colorado residents and visitors.
-Our wide selection of organic bud, chemical-free concentrates, and edibles, including our state-low marijuana tax rate and award-winning budtenders, makes us the perfect Colorado cannabis destination.
+Karing Kind has been a part of the growing marijuana industry in Colorado from the beginning, and we look forward to continuing to grow and serve Colorado residents and visitors.
+Our wide selection of clean-grown bud, chemical-free concentrates, and mouthwatering edibles – including our state-low marijuana tax rate and award-winning budtenders – makes us the perfect Colorado cannabis destination.

 Karing Kind is located just off of US-36, one mile north of Broadway, open daily from 9am to 10pm.

 While we carry a variety of strains, concentrates, edibles, salves and tinctures, inventory and stock levels fluctuate from week to week and month to month.
 Check our menu and follow us on Instagram for an up-to-date list of edibles, concentrates and buds available now.